 Although schizophrenia rarely manifests in early childhood, childhood factors influence disease onset in adulthood.
 These factors include

 Although many people with schizophrenia do not have a family history, genetic factors are strongly implicated.
-People who have a 1st-degree relative with schizophrenia have about a 10-12% risk of developing the disorder, compared with a 1% risk among the general population.
+People who have a 1st-degree relative with schizophrenia have about a 10 to 12% risk of developing the disorder, compared with a 1% risk among the general population.
 Monozygotic twins have a concordance of about 45%.

 Maternal exposure to famine and influenza during the 2nd trimester of pregnancy, birth weight < 2500 g, Rh incompatibility Erythroblastosis Fetalis Erythroblastosis fetalis is hemolytic anemia in the fetus (or neonate, as erythroblastosis neonatorum) caused by transplacental transmission of maternal antibodies to fetal red blood cells.... read more during a 2nd pregnancy, and hypoxia increase risk.